MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

-Description: A `DELETE` request to delete a specific appointment associated with a client.
-It includes authentication token in the request header for authorization.
+Description: A DELETE request to delete or cancel (depending on the client's role) a specific appointment associated with a client.
+It includes an authentication token in the request header for authorization.

 ```